Going against the stigma against mental illness. Going public is a struggle on its own... Read more →

 Spiritual Naturalism (also called religious naturalism) is a worldview, value system, and personal life practice.
+The term appeared by at least 1895, but as a concept it has been around for thousands of years.
 A religion to some, philosophy to others, Spiritual Naturalism sees the universe as one natural and sacred whole – as is the rationality and the science through which nature is revealed.
 It advocates principles and practices that have compassion as their foundation, and it finds wisdom and inspiration in innumerable rich traditions and ethical philosophies from around the world.

 The focus of Spiritual Naturalism is happiness, contentment, or flourishing in life, and a relief from suffering.
 It is a spirituality whereby we work to become wiser and to live better over time through continued learning, contemplative practices, and character development.
 It is by walking such a path that we become more capable of helping to make the world a better place, and in so doing, come closer to the flourishing ‘good life’.

 To explain in more detail, it is helpful to take each word separately:

 Naturalism is a view of the world that includes those things which we can observe or directly conclude from observations.
 Naturalists’ conception of reality consists of the natural world as outlined by the latest scientific understanding.
 As for claims for which we have no evidence, we do not hold any beliefs in these and do not make any other claims about them.
 It is quite possible, even likely, that many things exist which we cannot detect, but we believe in a humble approach to knowledge.
 With humility, we can recognize that human beings are imperfect in their ability to know all things.
 Therefore, we are careful to limit our claims about reality to what we can experience and measure, as well as reproduce and show to others.
 On all else, we are content to admit “we don’t know”.